jonhadfield/awesome-standard-notes/README.md

 * [Rich Markdown Editor](https://github.com/arturolinares/sn-rme) - The awesome editor developed by [Outline](https://www.getoutline.com/).
 Supports tables, YouTube embeds and text highlights.
 * [Standard Notes Writer](https://github.com/eenpadvinder/standardnotes-writer) - Distraction free writing with word count
 * [Scratch](https://dylanonelson.github.io/sn-scratch-editor/) - Scratch includes most of the text editing features you would expect for taking notes, like lists, checkboxes, basic text formatting, smart copy/paste, and hotkeys.
+* [Kanban Board](https://github.com/tryonlinux/kanban-board-sn) - A simple Kanban style board editor for Standard Notes.
+* [Home Inventory](https://github.com/tryonlinux/Home-Inventory-sn) - An extension editor for Standard Notes to catalog home inventory (great for insurance purposes) in a solid and secure way.
+* [Coin Inventory](https://github.com/tryonlinux/Coin-Inventory-sn) - An extension editor for Standard Notes to catalog coin inventory in a solid and secure way.
+Numismatists rejoice!
+* [Precious Metals](https://github.com/tryonlinux/Precious-Metals-Inventory-sn) - An extension editor for Standard Notes to keep track of what precious metals you have and their values.
+* [Savings Goal Tracker](https://github.com/tryonlinux/savings-goals-editor-sn) - This is an editor for Standard Notes that allows you to track your savings goals within the app.
+You can add your goals and prioritize them by dragging and dropping them in the order you wish.

 ### Fonts
 * [SF Pro Text](https://github.com/christianhans/sn-sf-pro-text-font)